willsmillie/NFTToolKit/README.md

 Utils for interacting & interacting with Loopring & Gamestop marketplace NFT platforms.
 This project was been forked from https://github.com/tomfuertes/loopring-sdk-bulk-send, thanks Tom!

+`npm start` will prompt the following questions:

+- `📦  Air Drop - Distribute a token to a list of addresses`
+- `🪙   My NFTs - Get a list of minted tokens`
+- `🔎  NFT Lookup - Get metadata for NFTs by id`
+- `🧩  Token Holders - Look up current holders for a list of tokenIds`
+- `👾  ENS Resolver - Get addresses for a list of ENS domains`

 ## Installation, Config, and Running

 Requires a free https://infura.io/ account.